gmmoura/atlas-dns-chaos-2-rtt-countries/README.md

 ## Summary

    * This country does the following:
-      1. Download and parses and RIPE CHAOS atlas DNS measurements
+      1. Download and parses RIPE CHAOS atlas DNS measurements
       1. Produces a CSV file with the results, and enriches the results with:
          * probe's country
          * probe's continent